bahrus/xtal-fragment/README.md

 Maybe [sceadu-fæx](https://github.com/bahrus/sceadu-fax) extends xtal-fragment, with support for slots, and xtal-wrap extends sceadu-fæx?

 Only support one level of slotting.
-Would nested xtal-wraps be able to take care of multi-level slotting?
+Would nested xtal-wrap's be able to take care of multi-level slotting?